KettlePay App

 Role & philosophy

-Founding design engineer means owning the whole line — userbase strategy, IA, interaction, copy, motion, and the React Native that ships it.
-The throughline: make crypto invisible while it’s load-bearing, let the button tell the truth, one concept per screen and one grammar across them, and document the reasoning — not just the verdict.
+Founding design engineer means owning the whole line, from userbase strategy and IA to interaction, copy, motion, and the React Native that ships it.
+The throughline across all of it: make crypto invisible while it’s load-bearing, let the button tell the truth, one concept per screen and one grammar across them, and document the reasoning, not just the verdict.

 Works